chaostoolkit/chaostoolkit-extension-template/README.md

 That's it!

-Please explore the code to see existing provbes and actions.
+Please explore the code to see existing probes and actions.

 ## Configuration